SpiriitLabs/JiraServiceDesk/CONTRIBUTING.md

-# Contributing to Jira Service Desk by Romain MILLAN
+# Contributing to Jira Service Desk by Spiriit

 First of all, thank you for taking the time to contribute! 🚀
 Your ideas, code, and feedback help improve the project and are very much appreciated.